1993 United States elections

 Elections were held on Tuesday, November 2, 1993, comprising 2 gubernatorial races, 6 congressional special elections, and a plethora of other local elections across the United States.
 No Senate special elections were held.

+The Republican Party dominated the election, notably flipping the governorships in Virginia and New Jersey, only one of them President Bill Clinton had won in the 1992 presidential election over President George H. W. Bush.
+These Republican victories in Virginia and New Jersey foreshadowed the incoming 1994 midterm elections, dubbed the Republican revolution.
+These Republican gains were attributed to Clinton's unpopularity, especially over his healthcare proposal in Congress.